containerbuildsystem/atomic-reactor/docs/build_json.md

  * prebuild_plugins - list of dicts
   * list of plugins which are executed prior to build, order _matters_!
 In this case, first there is generated yum repo for koji f22 tag and then it is injected into dockerfile

-dock is able to read this build json from various places (see input plugins in source code).
+Atomic Reactor is able to read this build json from various places (see input plugins in source code).
 There is argument for command `inside-build` called `--input`.
 Currently there are 3 available inputs:

  1. `--input path` load build json from arbitrary path (if not specified, it tries to load it from `/run/share/build.json`).
 You can specify the path like this: `--input-arg path=/my/cool/path/with/build.json`.
  2. `--input env` load it from environment variable: `--input-arg env_name=HERE_IS_THE_JSON`